How Green Flag (Direct Line Group) uses Codacy for PCI DSS compliance

 Kader Kawsar

-Heading up Software and Data Engineering
+Heading up software and Data Engineering

-About Green Flag (Direct Line Group)
+About Green Flag

 Green Flag (originally National Breakdown Service) helps motorists in the UK when their vehicles have a breakdown or need assistance.
 Green Flag is part of the Direct Line Group, which provides insurance policies.